caraya/vtt-demos/video_captioning.md

   text-shadow: black 0 0 1px;
 }</code></pre>

+Timestamp tags can also be used for Paint On captions, which placed independently from each other and don't erase what was already on the screen.
+They are written one letter at a time and they appear to 'paint on' the screen.

 ##### Speaker Semantics

 You can use a combination of cue positioning and specific markup on individual cues to further emphazise who is speaking in a given caption or subtitle where appropriate.